Ashgabat–Turkmenabat Motorway: History

 Closed joint-stock company Türkmenawtoban was established to construct the high-speed motorway Ashgabat–Turkmenabat.
 The company is formed from entrepreneurial structures that are members of the Union of Industrialists and Entrepreneurs of Turkmenistan.
 VCE Vienna Consulting Engineers ZT GmbH (Austria) was contracted by Türkmenawtoban CJSC in 2019 to oversee the quality control of the Ashgabat–Turkmenabat motorway project.

 Construction of the motorway began on January 24, 2019, and is being implemented in three phases: Ashgabat–Tejen (203 km), Tejen–Mary (109 km), and Mary–Turkmenabat (288 km).
 The total cost of the project is $2.4 billion USD.

 The first section of the motorway, Ashgabat–Tejen, spanning 203 kilometers, was opened for traffic in October 2021.

 The second section, Tejen–Mary, with a length of 109 kilometers, was inaugurated in April 2024.
-Motorway has achieved ISO 9001 certification.
+The motorway has achieved ISO 9001 certification.

-The final section, Mary–Türkmenabat (288 km), is planned to be completed in the coming years.
+On April 10, 2026, the 288-kilometer Mary–Turkmenabat section was officially opened.

 Construction of the Ashgabat–Turkmenabat motorway is being managed by the Closed Joint Stock Company Türkmenawtoban.
 Subcontractors include individual enterprises such as Nusaýýollary and Hyzmat Merkezi, along with joint-stock companies Edermen and Altyn Nesil, which are responsible for various construction stages and the development of essential infrastructure along the motorway.